 - Health promotion among vulnerable populations

-- Additional health promotion among vulnerable populations research being conducted by School of Nursing faculty include how family meals can prevent childhood obesity, healthy youth development interventions to reduce risky behaviors and preventing falls in older adults.
+Additional health promotion among vulnerable populations research being conducted by faculty include how family meals can prevent childhood obesity, healthy youth development interventions to reduce risky behaviors and preventing falls in older adults.

 - Prevention and management of chronic health conditions

-- Additional prevention and management of chronic health conditions research being conducted by School of Nursing faculty include exercise interventions to improve functioning in patients with peripheral artery disease, promoting healthy transitions into adulthood for youth with chronic illness, and telehealth and mobile app interventions for children with chronic conditions and their family caregivers.
+Additional prevention and management of chronic health conditions research being conducted by faculty include exercise interventions to improve functioning in patients with peripheral artery disease, promoting healthy transitions into adulthood for youth with chronic illness, and telehealth and mobile app interventions for children with chronic conditions and their family caregivers.

 - Symptom management

-- Additional symptom management research being conducted by School of Nursing faculty include development of mobiles health strategies to monitor symptoms and improve health outcomes, management of urinary and fecal incontinence, and memory care.
+Additional symptom management research being conducted by School of Nursing faculty include development of mobile health strategies to monitor symptoms and improve health outcomes, management of urinary and fecal incontinence, and memory care management.

 - Health/nursing informatics and systems innovation

-- Additional health/nursing informatics and systems innovation research being conducted by School of Nursing faculty include developing analytic and predictive models to improve patient outcomes, improving quality and patient safety in multiple settings (e.g., acute care, home health, long-term care) and developing and testing natural data and informatics standards.
+Additional health/nursing informatics and systems innovation research being conducted by faculty include improving quality and patient safety in multiple settings (e.g., acute care, home health, long-term care) and developing and testing natural data and informatics standards.